kestra-io/docs/content/docs/15.how-to-guides/api.md

 ```

-When we fetch the data from this execution, we get the following response:
+When we fetch the data from an Execution of this flow with Execution ID `59uQXHbkMy5YwHEDom72Xv`, we get the following response:

 ::collapse{title="Response Body"}
 ```json